-Commercializing University Technologies is a 12-week course offered by the Innovation Institute, which encourages and supports innovation and entrepreneurship across campus to all faculty, staff and students.
-The course is commonly known as "From Benchtop to Bedside (B2B)."
-Moe information on B2B can be found on the Innovation Institute website.
+Benchtop to Bedside is a 12-week course offered by the Innovation Institute, which encourages and supports innovation and entrepreneurship across campus to all faculty, staff and students.
+More information on B2B can be found on the Innovation Institute website.
 B2B is designed to give research scientists, clinicians, graduate students, and other interested parties the basic information necessary to assess the business potential of basic science research discoveries.

 The B2B course will help scientists develop additional focused information, including proof of concept and validation experiments, that increase the value of the technology and reduce the investment risk.
 B2B will also provide insight into how intellectual property and other differentiators can create a barrier to entry for the competition.